docker/docs/ee/supported-platforms.md

 ## Upgrades and support

 If you're a Docker DDC or CS Engine customer, you don't need to upgrade to Docker Enterprise to continue to get support.
-We will continue to support customers with valid subscriptions whether the subscription covers Docker EE or Commercially Supported Docker.
+We will continue to support customers with valid subscriptions whether the subscription covers Docker Enterprise or Commercially Supported Docker.
 You can choose to stay with your current deployed version, or you can upgrade to the latest Docker Enterprise version.
 For more info, see [Scope of Coverage and Maintenance Lifecycle](https://success.docker.com/Policies/Scope_of_Support).